casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_spec.rst

 .. image:: ../../_static/img/tut_spec/shared_bram_2012.png

-The final blocks are shared the BRAMs, which we will read out the values of using the the python script.
+The final blocks are shared the BRAMs, which we will read out the values of using the python script.

 **PARAMETERS**